dbt-labs/docs.getdbt.com/docs/create-a-project.md

   * Add a repository -- choose managed repository (if you're comfortable with git, you can also choose to link to an existing, but bare, repository)
-4. Click the hamburger menu, and then `Develop` to go to the dbt IDE (Integrated Development Enviornment).
+4. Click the hamburger menu, and then `Develop` to go to the dbt IDE (Integrated Development Environment).
 Select `Initialize a project` to create your project

 ### Perform your first dbt run
 1. In the terminal bar at the bottom of the screen, type in `dbt run` and hit enter